miguellacorte/the_open_media_ecology_essay/README.md

 Gloria Mark, a professor of information science at the University of California, Irvine, and the author of the book "Attention Span," began studying computer usage patterns in 2004.
 Initially, people spent an average of 2.5 minutes on a single screen.
 However, in 2012, Mark and her colleagues discovered that the average time dedicated to a single task had decreased to 75 seconds.
 Presently, the average time has further declined to approximately 47 seconds.

 <a id="19">[19]</a> Lash, Scott (2000).
 Risk culture.
 In Barbara Adam, Ulrich Beck & Joost van Loon (eds.), The Risk Society and Beyond: Critical Issues for Social Theory.
 Sage Publications. pp. 47--62.
-*"Risk Cultures deal with risk, with identity-risks and ecological-risks, not so much through rational calculation or normative subsumption, but through symbolic practices and especially through symbol innovation"*

 Please note that the above references are for informational purposes and to provide additional context to the points discussed.
 It is always advisable to refer to the original sources for a more comprehensive understanding of the concepts.